Shigeru Omi

 Shigeru Omi (born June 11, 1949) is the President of the Japan Community Health Care Organization.
 He previously served as Regional Director of the Western Pacific Regional Office for the World Health Organization.
 He has been a member of the World Health Organization Executive Board since 2013.

 Early life

 Omi was born in Tokyo on June 11, 1949.
 In 1967, while studying at the Junior and Senior High School at Komaba, University of Tsukuba, he was selected to take part in an American Field Service cultural exchange and studied at the high school in Potsdam, New York for one year.
 On returning to Japan in 1968, he found that due to nationwide student protests the entrance exams for Tokyo University had, as with other national universities, been cancelled by the government.
 Unable to apply there, he instead studied law at Keio University.
 At first he considered a career as a diplomat or in a trading company, but was deeply affected by reading the work of doctor and psychiatrist Yushi Uchimura.
+After dropping out of Keio University, he enrolled in a medicine degree at Jichi Medical University.